 Let’s first look at ICEMIS, the International Conference on Engineering & MIS.

-The conference name does not bother to define MIS.
 But the conference website also suggests a hotel in Morocco for a conference in Turkey, so perhaps explanations are not IARES’s strong suit.

 Unlike many conferences, ICEMIS doesn’t rotate its program chair: it’s always Shadi Aljawarneh.